 After a week it is common to see a baby scoby developing across the surface of the liquid.
 A new scoby starts off as a clear film or blob and then slowly become less translucent, more white, and thicker as time goes on.
 If no signs of scoby development appear after 3 weeks, discard the batch and start over.
 We recommend waiting until the Scoby is at least ¼-inch thick before using it to brew the first batch of kombucha tea.
 Reaching that thickness may take up to 30 days.

-Retain the kombucha tea and the new scoby for making your first batch of kombucha.
-Follow our instructions on How to Make Kombucha Tea.
+Retain the kombucha tea and the new scoby for making your first batch of kombucha and then follow our instructions on How to Make Kombucha Tea.

-For additional information on kombucha starter cultures or any of our other products, contact us today via Live Chat or e-mail.
+Whether you decide to grow a scoby on your own or purchase a kombucha starter culture from us to rehydrate and maintain, we're excited you're considering adding a probiotic-rich beverage to your life!
+For additional information on kombucha starter cultures or any of our other cultured food products, contact us today via Live Chat or e-mail.